siddMahen/node-msgpack3/README.md

 these kinds of savings are quite typical.
 In general, MessagePack messages are significantly more space efficient than JSON.

+## Performance

-**Disclaimer**: At the moment, this implementation of MessagePack is NOT faster than node's native JSON library.
+At the moment, this implementation of MessagePack is NOT faster than node's native JSON library.
+However, it is (marginally) faster than other msgpack libraries for node.js, such as [msgpack2](https://github.com/JulesAU/nod e-msgpack), at least in the benchmark I used (see `bench/bench.js`).

+For specifics, see the `TODO.md` file.

 ## Installation